-- Agility and speed – spinning up a VM is relatively easy and quick, and is much simpler than provisioning an entire new environment for your developers.
-Virtualisation makes the process of running dev-test scenarios a lot quicker.
+- Agility and speed—Spinning up a VM is relatively easy and quick and is much simpler than provisioning an entire new environment for your developers.
+Virtualization makes the process of running dev-test scenarios a lot quicker.

-- Lowered downtime – VMs are so portable and easy to move from one hypervisor to another on a different machine – this means that they are a great solution for backup, in the event that the host goes down unexpectedly.
+- Lowered downtime—VMs are so portable and easy to move from one hypervisor to another on a different machine—this means that they are a great solution for backup, in the event the host goes down unexpectedly.

-- Security benefits – as virtual machines run in multiple operating systems, using a guest operating system on a VM allows you to run apps of questionable security and protects your host operating system.
+- Security benefits— Because virtual machines run in multiple operating systems, using a guest operating system on a VM allows you to run apps of questionable security and protects your host operating system.
 VMs also allow for better security forensics, and are often used to safely study computer viruses, isolating the viruses to avoid risking their host computer.

 Related products and services for VMs

-On-demand, highly scalable and protected virtualised infrastructure with Windows virtual machines in Azure
+On-demand, highly scalable, and protected virtualized infrastructure with Windows virtual machines in Azure

 Dedicated physical server to host and run virtual machines for Windows and Linux on Azure